The History of Taupo DeBretts

 Barry remembers towing around a caravan in the dirt to mark out the existing caravan and motorhome sites, and planting the thousands of shrubs that now make up the screening hedges.

-Today Taupo DeBretts encompasses a full holiday resort featuring 36 stand alone accommodations as well as tent and RV campsites, childrens playground & big air bounce pad, an outdoor pool facility with 2 large natural mineral pools, fresh water pools, spa pool and a hot water playground with a tipping bucket and three heated hydro-slides for the kids.
-12 private indoor pools provide bathing in private set within the lush bush landscape.
+Today Taupo DeBretts encompasses a full holiday resort featuring 42 stand alone accommodations as well as tent and RV campsites, childrens playground & big air bounce pad, an outdoor pool facility with 2 large natural mineral pools, fresh water pools, spa pool and a hot water playground with a tipping bucket and three heated hydro-slides for the kids.
+12 private indoor pools provide bathing in private, set within the lush bush landscape.
 These private pools are all natural thermal mineral water at varying temperatures.
-The addition of a full Day Spa with 5 treatment rooms provides visitors with unique massage, body wraps, scrubs and body rituals, facials and beauty treatments.
+There is even a full Day Spa with 5 treatment rooms that provides visitors with unique massage, body wraps, scrubs, facials and a range of beauty treatments.